Skip to content

 Expert Analysis

-Cummins and Predator represent two very different approaches to the portable generator market.
-Cummins, operating under its well-known Onan sub-brand, offers a focused lineup of just 5 models that score an average of 6.6 overall, backed by a Tier A reliability rating of 91 out of 100.
-Predator, a Harbor Freight brand, takes the opposite approach with a sprawling catalog of 29 models, but its average overall score of 3.2 and Tier C reliability rating (60 out of 100) suggest that quantity does not translate to quality in this case.
+Cummins and Predator occupy very different positions in the portable generator market.
+Cummins, operating under its well-known Onan sub-brand, fields a compact lineup of just 5 models but delivers strong scores across the board, earning a 6.6 average overall rating and a Tier A reliability score of 91 out of 100.
+Predator, sold through Harbor Freight, takes the opposite approach with a sprawling catalog of 29 models, yet its average overall score of 3.2 and Tier C reliability rating of 60 out of 100 suggest that quantity does not translate into quality.

 Key Differences